cwjohnston/sensu-go-has-contact-filter/README.md

   type: pipe
 ```

-For greatest effect, multiple handler definitions like this one can be combined in a handler set:
+For greatest effect, you can combine multiple handler definitions in a handler set:

 ``` yaml
 ---